-Preparedness Engages in practices that enable the student to meet the demands of the learning environment both in and out of the classroom including but not limited to: • engaging with all assigned learning activities (readings, videos, podcasts, etc.) before the learning activity begins • having learning materials available (books, worksheets, etc.) during all learning activities • having all assignments completed and submitted on time (graded/ungraded formative assignments, summative assignments, skills checks, and practical exams).
-Truth Prudence Integrity Responsiveness Enhances communication with peers and faculty by engaging in the following practices: Checking email regularly (see page in the MSOT Student Handbook for specific email protocol).
+Humility Inclusion Demonstrates an openness to learn, invites growth, welcomes feedback, and recognizes that we all simultaneously embody strengths that can be honored and areas for improvement that can be addressed.
+Engages in practices and language in the classroom and during all OT-related activities that seek to provide equal access to those who otherwise might be excluded or marginalized.
+Courage Resilience Integrity Truth Equality Justice Dignity Prudence Courage Preparedness Engages in practices that enable the student to meet the demands of the learning environment both in and out of the classroom including but not limited to: engaging with all assigned learning activities (readings, videos, podcasts, etc.) before the learning activity begins having learning materials available (books, worksheets, etc.) during all learning activities having all assignments completed and submitted on time (graded/ungraded formative assignments, summative assignments, skills checks, and practical exams).
+Truth Prudence Integrity Responsiveness Enhances communication with peers and faculty by engaging in the following practices: Checking email regularly (see more information in the Professional Communication section following this table).
 Taking the initiative to reach out with any academic concerns or other concerns that might impact your academic experience/success.
 Freedom Integrity Humanity Recognition that we (faculty, peers, clients) are human, have feelings, make mistakes, and have the capacity to learn and grow.
-Words that we embrace in the UNE OT Department and that reflect our collective humanity include but are not limited to: • respect • integrity • honesty • authenticity • ethical • compassionate • forgiving Truth Dignity Altruism Prudence Equality Freedom Curiosity Occupational therapy practice begins with and is sustained by curiosity.
+Words that we embrace in the UNE OT Department and that reflect our collective humanity include but are not limited to: • respect • integrity • honesty • authenticity • ethical • compassionate Truth Dignity Altruism Prudence Equality Freedom

+• forgiving Curiosity Occupational therapy practice begins with and is sustained by curiosity.
 Wondering about the lived experience of others and ourselves, wondering about the nature of how things work, wondering about the relationships between people, their environments, and occupations are the cornerstones of informed and effective practice.
-These 'wonderings' form the basis of both the art of what we do as well as the science of what we do in terms of engagement in research and evidence-based practice.
+These 'wonderings' form the basis of both the art of what we do as well as the science of what we do in terms of engagement in research and evidence- based practice.
 Curiosity sustains our practice and promotes lifelong learning.
 Imagination Courage Freedom Resilience